johnrellis/2023-setu-mgd-defold-assignment/README.md

 3. A video showcasing features and modding must be provided,  Area provided below to provide link.
 3. Everything must be contained in this repository
 4. A Moodle submission link will be provided to upload a zip of the repository before the deadline
-5. Deadline is December the 18th of December 2023, 11am.
 6. Non response to issues with submission or non response to questions will result in 10% lost for each incident
 7. You may be asked to attend an interview to verify your work, the likelihood of this increases if:
     1. You are not attending lab/lectures